-Pursuant to the Stipulated Preliminary Injunction Order (the “Order”) entered by the United States District Court for the District of Utah on November 1, 2019, Zurixx, LLC and its related entities have been placed into a Receivership, and David K. Broadbent has been appointed as Receiver.
-A copy of the Order is available at the link below.
-A process will be developed for those who wish to make a claim against the Receivership Estate, and information regarding such claims process will be posted here.
+Pursuant to the Stipulated Preliminary Injunction Order (the “Order”) entered by the United States District Court for the District of Utah on November 1, 2019, Zurixx, LLC and its related entities were placed into a Receivership, and David K. Broadbent was appointed as Receiver.
+A copy of the Order is available under the “Pleadings” tab above.

 For consumers who purchased products or services from Zurixx with a credit card(s), you may wish to contact your credit card company to see what remedies may be available to you.
 Please feel free to visit https://www.consumer.ftc.gov/articles/0219-disputing-credit-card-charges for more information that may be helpful.